CardioLife TEC-5600 series defibrillators from NIHON KOHDEN

 Export of CardioLife TEC-5500K series started in August 2004, more than one year before Japan MHLW actually approved the TEC-7700 series

-A prestigious University Hospital in Taiwan was the first to find the polarity of TEC-5500K output waveform inverted from the original shown on the manual
+A prestigious University Hospital in Taiwan was the first to find the polarity of TEC-5500K output waveform inverted from what was declared on the operator and service manuals

 There was no doubt since they had tested both models TEC-5521K (S/N 09xx4) and TEC-5531K (S/N 05xx4) to arrive at the same conclusion; the suffix K is for export models using English language as interface (for example the suffix J is for Japan domestic models), indicating more than 9000 units of TEC-5521K and more than 5000 units of TEC-5531K had been produced before the two tested units respectively.
 Detailed comparison was also done with defibrillators from another manufacturer (Philips) using the same testing equipment (Fluke Impulse 7000DP with 7010 Selectable Load) and the polarity was consistent with the manual descriptions of Philips.